Baleine, Nova Scotia: History

 Sir Robert Gordon of Lochinvar was one of the first to set out to establish Scottish colonies in America.
 On 8 November 1621 he obtained a royal charter of what was called the barony of Galloway in Nova Scotia, and in 1625 he published a tract on the subject.
 "Encouragements for such as shall have intention to bee Vndertakers in the new plantation...By mee Lochinvar...Edinburgh, 1625".

 Meanwhile, William Alexander, 1st Earl of Stirling, established the first incarnation of "New Scotland" at Port Royal.

 During the Anglo-French War (1627–1629), in the time of Charles I, by 1629 the Kirkes had taken Quebec City.
 On 1 July 1629, seventy Scots, led by James Stewart, 4th Lord Ochiltree, landed at Baleine on Cape Breton Island, probably encouraged by Sir Robert Gordon of Lochinar.
 Ochiltree arrived at Baleine with Brownists and built Fort Rosemar.
-It was a military colony, one that owed its origins to the exigencies of war, and not a permanent agricultural settlement.
+It was a military colony, that owed its origins to the exigencies of war, and not a permanent agricultural settlement.
 Ochiltree's primary objective was to erect a military post to assert King Charles's claims, and by extension the rights of the Merchant Adventures to Canada, in a crucial theatre that linked the St. Lawrence with Nova Scotia.
 Ochiltree's party carried a good supply of guns, ammunition, and heavy artillery.
 One of its first actions was to attack and capture a sixty-ton Portuguese barque which they found at anchor near the site of their proposed settlement.
 The ship was dismantled and stripped of its cannon, which were then used as additional artillery to guard Fort Rosemar.
 Ochiltree proceeded to capture French fishing vessels off the shores of Cape Breton.

 During this time, while Nova Scotia briefly became a Scottish colony, there were three battles between the Scots and the French: one at Saint John; another at Cap de Sable (present-day Port La Tour); and the other at Baleine.
 The series of English and Scottish triumphs left only Cape Sable (the present-day Port La Tour) as the only major French holding in North America, but this was not destined to last.
 The haste of King Charles to make peace with France on the terms most beneficial to him meant that the new North American gains would be bargained away in the Treaty of Saint-Germain-en-Laye of 1632.